nkhanh44/notes/Effective-communication-at-work.md

 **[Effective communication at work](https://www.goodreads.com/book/show/53986806-effective-communication-at-work)**

+Note: the takeaway i noted and highlight from the book, the format of text is different on the Kindle.
+Therefore, it may cause the errors on grammarly.

 **Part 1: Speak and Write Better at Work**

 **Chapter 1: Why Communicating Well at Work Is Important**